 “People are going to keep that secret unless they know you’re this person who is safe enough to share this secret with,” Lee added.
 “So you need to talk about it.
 Unfortunately a lot of them said they didn’t want to talk about it because they didn’t want to deal with it.”

 In Lee’s first call after leaving the rehabilitation center, he established a group of pastors in Logan, WV, to discuss and address the problems of addiction.
-Since moving to western PA, he hadn’t been able to organize the same until recently having a hand in the Presbytery of Redstone’s Addictions Ministry Network.
+Since moving to western PA, he hadn’t been able to organize the same until recently having a hand in the Presbytery of Redstone’s Addiction Ministry Network.

 “I’ve always tried to encourage churches that this is an important issue that we have to be talking about as a church,” Lee said.
 “This is an issue that directly speaks to redemption, salvation, forgiveness and resurrection.
 People have these absolutely wonderful stories of redemption but our churches don’t seem to be willing to listen to them, and they’re missing out on something wonderful.